Conilzze0/CodeMetropolis/DEVELOPMENT_PROCESS.md

    * List of dependencies if there are any
    * The possible effects on another function which is caused by this code change
    * List of reviewers
+   * Link of the updated feature documentation
+   * Evidence of manual tests run
 4. Set up at least `1` reviewer who can review the code change
 5. Submit the pull request
 6. The reviewer has to review the code, can add comments, make suggestions